chenxuhao/GraphMiner/README.md

 # GraphMiner
-Graph Pattern Mining (GPM) Framework on CPU and GPU
+Graph Pattern Mining (GPM) Framework on CPU and GPU [1].

+[1] Xuhao Chen, Roshan Dathathri, Gurbinder Gill, Keshav Pingali,
+Pangolin: An Efficient and Flexible Graph Pattern Mining System on CPU and GPU, VLDB 2020

 Quick Start
 -----------

+Install CUDA 11.1.1 and GCC 8.3.1.
+If CUDA version < 11.0, enable CUB in the Makefile.
+Pangolin code is in src/pangolin/.

 Setup CUB library:

     $ git submodule update --init --recursive

-Create the bin directory:

-    $ mkdir bin

 Go to each sub-directory, e.g. src/triangle, and then